dst1/MLPP/README.md

 ### Data files:

-To run this example one needs to download the associated phylogenetic profiling matrices and other auxillary data which is available on zenodo at: [10.5281/zenodo.5090776](10.5281/zenodo.5090776)
+To run this example one needs to download the associated phylogenetic profiling matrices and other auxillary data which is available on zenodo at: [10.5281/zenodo.5111607](https://doi.org/10.5281/zenodo.5111607).

 To download the data, please execute the data script in a bash terminal inside the folder of the cloned repo.
+The scripts downloads the data to the current folder.
+Data total size approximately 1GB.

 ```{bash}
 bash retrieve_data.sh